Notes on Scala for Java Programmers

 identities.

-The compiler provides a default definition for method toString
+The compiler provides a default definition for method toString, which prints the value in a

 “source” form.
 For example, the tree for expression x+1

-prints as Sum(Var(x),Const(1))
+prints as Sum(Var(x),Const(1)).

 Instances of these classes can be decomposed through pattern matching as we see below.